wanadzhar913/multi-application-model-serving-ray-serve/README.md

 ```

 ### How to deploy the project (Locally)
+Run the below and you should see the dashboard pop up at http://localhost:8265/#/serve.*

 ```bash
 serve build app.text_embedding:app -o config.yaml # generate `config.yaml` (if you haven't)